Meeting Time: November 10, 2020 at 6:00pm CST

 • 10218829880551109

-Kathie Westlund almost 4 years ago
+Kathie Westlund about 4 years ago

 Agenda item 1017 and 1018- Public hearing on a Franchise Fee to be tacked on to Excel Energy bill for both electric/gas as a fixed fee with no cap on fees and no end date or sunset clause.
 I oppose a Franchise Fee for these reasons: 1) Taxes have limitations as stated in the state constitution.
 A Franchise Fee is a tax in sheep’s clothing.
 2).
 Revenues through fees undermine budget transparency.
 3).
 Decreased accountability from elected officials as responsibility to respond to various projects becomes buried our utility bill.
 My district council person is silent in response to 2 emails.
 4).
 Tax exempt properties are billed with a Franchise Fee and NOT with a tax per Msta. constitution.
 Taxes are uniform, levied for Public Purpose with constitutional limitations.
 Fees are a voluntarily incurred charge to people who benefit from a service.
 And, there’s the pandemic raging with altered incomes, everyday challenges for schools/businesses and families.
 Not now.
 Or at all.